Make an Appointment: [email protected] | 315-292-8883

 I am safe!
 I am good!
 I can handle it!

 EMDR is safe for most kids.
 It is an 8 phase protocol that helps kids process upsetting events from the past, present and also anything they might worry about or encounter in the future.
-We go at their pace and we try to make it engaging!

 For Kids: